LeaVerou/lea.verou.me/2025/low-level-first/index.md

 When it comes to building apps, the Web Platform is competing against native platforms.
 And indeed, when developers switch to native platforms, it’s rarely because the Web Platform made common things hard — it’s usually because it made certain things impossible.
-There are still native capabilities and optimizations that the Web Platform does not expose and can still only be accessed through native platforms.
+There are still native capabilities and optimizations that the Web Platform does not expose and can still only be accessed through native platforms, e.g. the ability to react to have voice commands anywhere in the OS perform actions in the app.

 <aside>